c-randall/LP_Solvers/README.md

 ** NOTE: The solution is stored at a higher precision in the 'solution' dictionary output.
 This input simply allows for a cleaner output in the terminal when first presented with the solution.

 ## License
+This tool is released under the BSD-3 clause license, see LICENSE.md for details.

 ## Citing the Model
  This model is versioned using Zenodo: